ClairSullivan-Associates/n8n_agentic_course/Module_2/Challenges.md

 ## Question 6

 Create an agent that downloads the Bill Holdings From 10-Q for the quarter ending September 30, 2025.
+From this file, extract the following information:

+- State or other jurisdiction of incorporation or organization
+- Address of principal executive offices
+- IRS Employer Identification Number

+## Question 7

-From this file, extract the following information and write it to a Google Sheet with the following columns:
+Utilizing this same agent, extract the following information and write it to a Google Sheet with the following columns:

 - Quarter
 - Total assets
 - Net income (loss)

+Also, copy this data into the scorer when you are completed.

-# Question 7
+## Question 8

 From this same file, extract the data for the Company's available-for-sale debt securities, included within short-term investments and funds held for customers, by remaining contractual maturity as of September 30, 2025.
+Copy and paste that information into the scorer when you are completed.